Alive with chemistry

 Biochemistry majors are required to minor in biology to develop a solid basis of understanding in biology, botany and zoology.

-*See General Bulletin for additional details, guidelines and requirements regarding the biology minor.
+*See Undergraduate Bulletin for additional details, guidelines and requirements regarding the biology minor.

 Five-year dual degree